Acquire Access Card Law & Defense

 The victim of access card fraud can be a person, a company, or even the government.

-PC 484e(a) may be filed as a felony offense or as a misdemeanor offense.
+PC 484e(a) may be filed as a felony or as a misdemeanor.
 If found guilty of felony PC 484e(a), sale of access card, the defendant may face up to three years in prison.

-Whether the district attorney files felony or misdemeanor charges under PC 484e(a) depends on the amount of the fraud that was intended by the defendant.
+Whether the district attorney files felony or misdemeanor charges of PC 484e(a) depends on the amount of the fraud that was intended by the defendant.
 Felony PC 484e(a) is filed where the amount that was intended to be sold on an access card is over nine hundred fifty dollars ($950).

-The difference in the criminal charge between PC 484e(a) and PC 484e(b) is simply the difference between whether or not the defendant sold the illegal access card (PC 484e(a)), or whether he or she received the illegal access card (PC 484e(b)).
-Therefore, both the defendant who sold the access card, as well the defendant who received the access card, may be charged under PC 484e(a).
+The difference in the criminal charge between PC 484e(a) and PC 484e(b) is simply the difference between whether or not the defendant sold the illegal access card, which is charged as PC 484e(a), or whether or not the defendant received the access card, which is charged as PC 484e(b).
+Therefore, both the person who sold the access card, as well the person who received the access card, may be charged under PC 484e.